Information Technology for Development

 IT for Development journal cover image

-Information Technology for Development is the official journal of the Association for Information Systems (AIS) Special Interest Group on Global Development and is published by the Commonwealth Secretariat in partnership with Taylor and Francis.
-The journal can be accessed online via the Taylor & Francis Online platform; while full access requires an institutional or individual subscription, many articles are available on an open-access basis (see full list here).
+Information Technology for Development is the official journal of the Association for Information Systems (AIS) Special Interest Group on Global Development and, until 31 December 2025, is published by the Commonwealth Secretariat in partnership with Taylor and Francis.
+From 1 January 2026 it will be published by AIS.

 The journal’s objective is to provide a forum for policy-makers, practitioners and academics to discuss strategies and best practices, tools and techniques for ascertaining the effects of IT infrastructures in government, civil societies and the private sector, and theories and frameworks that explain the effects of IT on development.
 The concept of development relates to social, economic and human outcomes from the implementation of information and communication technology (ICT) tools, technologies and infrastructures.